 Vietnam faces fierce competition to attract capital flight from China

-The Hanoitimes - With its early success in containing the Covid-19 pandemic, Vietnam is having a jump-start among potential investment destinations in attracting a new wave of FDI.
+With its early success in containing the Covid-19 pandemic, Vietnam is having a jump-start among potential investment destinations in attracting a new wave of FDI.

 Vietnam is under fierce competition from other countries to attract companies that are looking to shift production out of China.